stanford-cs149/asst1/README.md

 ## For the Curious (highly recommended) ##

 Want to know about ISPC and how it was created?
 One of the two creators of ISPC, Matt Pharr, wrote an __amazing blog post__ on the history of its development called [The story of ispc](https://pharr.org/matt/blog/2018/04/30/ispc-all).
-It really touches on many issues of parallel system design -- in particular the value of limited scope vs general programming languages.
+It really touches on many issues of parallel system design -- in particular the value of limiting the scope of programming languages vs general purpose programming languages.
+And it gets at real-world answers to common questions like... "why can't the compiler just automatically parallelize my program for me?"
 IMHO it's a must read for CS149 students!

 ## Hand-in Instructions ##